 How to get around Kraków

 Due to its compact size, the old city is walkable.

-Kraków’s tram network is modern and efficient.
-A ticket for a single journey will set you back 3.80 PLN.
+Krakow’s tram network is modern and efficient.
+A ticket for a single journey costs from 3.4 PLN, depending on its duration.
 Ticket machines are at tram stops.

 Where to stay in Kraków

 There is no shortage of places to stay in Krakow, accommodating all budgets.
 Here are a few options.

 ARE YOU LOOKING FOR MORE ARTICLES ON POLAND?